theo-armour/api/sections/authentication.md

 As an example, here's how to use curl to get information about the user:

     curl https://api.shoeboxed.com/v2/user -X GET -H 'Authorization: Bearer <user access token>'

+The user account ID becomes available with the user information.
+You may use the account ID to carry out further queries such as

+    corl https://api.shoeboxed.com/v2/{account}/settings -X GET -H 'Authorization: Bearer <user access token>'